SCALEit-eG/scaleit-interfaces-specification/ResourceManagement/README.md

 - compress: string, optional, values: zip, tar
     - Compresses the retrieved file or the folder structure
     - If folder referenced and compress not set, then the file system for the folder is returned
+- category: optional, string

 Response codes:
 - 200 OK: entry for ID was found
 - 204 No Content: entry is directory and it is empty
+- 400 Bad Request: if ID not given
-- 404 Not Found: entry not found
+- 404 Not Found: entry or category not found

 Response headers:
 - Content-Type: